sXakil/sXakil/README.md

 - 🔭 I’m currently working on a full stack web and mobie application project.

-- ⚡ Always available for new opportunities, my experties include React and React Native along with Express and Laravel for API development.
+- ⚡ Always available for new opportunities, my experties include-
-  - - xxxx
+  - React & React Native (currently learning Flutter to be all-rounder native deveoper 😉)
+  - Express, Laravel and CodeIgniter
+  - MySQL & MongoDB
+  - Also have experience in server management softwares like Apache, Nginx, LiteSpeed etc.